open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Set the background color to white__

 Click on *fixation_dot* in the overview area to open its tab.
-The SKETCHPAD is still black, while the images that we have downloaded have a white background.
-Oops, we forgot to set the background color of the experiment to white (it is black by default)!
+The SKETCHPAD is still dark gray, while the images that we have downloaded have a white background.
+Oops, we forgot to set the background color of the experiment to white (it is dark gray by default)!
 Click on 'Tutorial: Gaze cuing' in the overview area to open the 'General properties' tab.
-Change 'Foreground color' to 'black' and 'Background color' to 'white'.
+Change 'Foreground' to 'black' and 'Background' to 'white'.

 <div class='info-box' markdown='1'>

 __Background box__

-__Tip__ -- For more fine-grained control over colors, you can also use the hexadecimal RGB notation (e.g., `#FF000` for red) or use the color-picker tool.
+__Tip__ -- For more fine-grained control over colors, you can also use the hexadecimal RGB notation (e.g., `#FF000` for red), use various color spaces, or use the color-picker tool.
 See also:

 - %link:manual/python/canvas%